Postdoctoral position available on NSF-funded project

 - Lead the preparation, execution, and analysis of the experimental portion of the project in collaboration with the two PIs.

 - Contribute to or lead lab publications, conference submissions, as well as grant proposals.

-- Act as a mentor to diverse and ambitious students in the lab, as well as collaborate effectively with colleagues and support staff.
+- Act as a mentor to diverse and ambitious students in the lab and at the field station, as well as collaborate effectively with colleagues and support staff.

 - Through mentorship and strategic planning with the PI, develop additional skills and experience valuable to long-term career goals.